 The action is incredible.
 Charlize had an obvious body double, but the choreography of the fights was on par with John Wick creating brutal and fast paced fight scenes.
 The long action shot involving a police car is un-fucking-believable and gets me fired up thinking about it as its degree of difficulty is equal to its thrilling outcome.

 Similar to the first season of True Detective, most of the story is told through an interrogation (or debriefing) of the events after the fact.
 The movie went from the interrogation room to the story Lorraine told, and back and forth through the entire movie.
-This is a creative way of telling a story and it gives the viewer a moment to breath and process everything.
+This is a creative way of telling a story and it gives the viewer a moment to breathe and process everything.

 In addition to McAvoy (Wanted), John Goodman (every supporting actor role that wasn’t already taken by Larry Fishburne, Robert Whitaker, or Morgan Freeman), Sofia Boutella, Eddie Marsan, Til Schweiger (Inglorious Basterds), Toby Jones, and Bill Skarsgard (brother of Alexander Skarsgard who starred in Generation Kill, a fun fact that I wanted reveal and is the only reason I went so far down the list of supporting actors) all support Charlize in her lead role.
 There wasn’t a bad acting performance, but this is about as much of a one actor movie you will ever see, which isn’t a bad thing when that actor is Charlize.